geoadmin/doc-guidelines/TERRAFORM.md

 - :warning: ALWAYS change resources using terraform (no manual changes via UI, e.g. AWS web console) :warning:
 - :warning: NEVER EVER apply changes before opening a Pull Request :warning:
+  This ease tracking of changes and because our final goal is to do GitOps which means that git is the source of truth we must have everything on git.
+We also had the case were people applied changes from a local branch and afterward forget to push and merge the changes !
 - `master` branch SHOULD reflect the current infrastructure state, which means PR that are applied should be merged as soon as they have been reviewed.
 DON'T keep applied PR open for more that a few days.
 - Keep track of applied changes in the PR using the checkbox
   - [ ] changes applied